forderud/ReversePassword/README.md

 Overall class diagram:
 ![class diagram](class_diagram.svg)

 `CredentialProvider` is the parent class that's created by Windows.
-The `_view` member is initialized on `SetUsageScenario` calls.
 The `_providerUsers` member is similarly initialized on `SetUserArray` calls.

+`CredentialView` instances are created when `CredentialProvider` initializes its when `_view` member when receiving `SetUsageScenario` calls.

 `CredentialProviderCredential` instances are created on-demand by `CredentialView` when `CredentialProvider` receives `GetCredentialAt` calls.